St Mary's Church, Stockport

-St Mary's Church is the oldest parish church in the town of Stockport, Greater Manchester, England.
-It stands in Churchgate overlooking the market place.
-The church is recorded in the National Heritage List for England as a designated Grade I listed building.
-It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Stockport.
+St Mary's Church is the oldest parish church in Stockport, a town in Greater Manchester, England.
+It stands on Churchgate overlooking the market place.
+The church is recorded in the National Heritage List for England (NHLE) as a designated Grade I listed building.
+It is an active Anglican parish church in the Diocese of Chester, the archdeaconry of Macclesfield and the deanery of Stockport.

 History

-A church was on the site by 1190.
-A sandstone church was built during the incumbency of Richard de Vernon, 1306–1320 and only its chancel remains.
-The rest of the present church was built between 1813 and 1817 to the design of Lewis Wyatt.
-There was a further restoration in 1848 to replace weathered masonry.
-Further restoration was carried out in 1882.
-The tower originated in the 14th century and was rebuilt in 1612–16 and again in 1810.
+A church stood on the site by 1190.
+A sandstone church was built during the incumbency of Richard de Vernon (1306–1320), and only its chancel survives.
+The remainder of the present church was constructed between 1813 and 1817 to the design of Lewis Wyatt.
+A further restoration took place in 1848 to replace weathered masonry, and additional restoration was carried out in 1882.
+The tower originated in the 14th century and was rebuilt between 1612 and 1616, and again in 1810.

 Architecture

 Structure

 The chancel is built in local red sandstone in the decorated style.
 The rest of the church is Runcorn sandstone in the perpendicular style.
 Its plan consists of a west tower, a wide nave with galleries, a south porch, and a chancel with a vestry to its north.